 When it comes to quintessential Disney attractions, Fantasyland is the place to go.
 It’s what Disney dreams are made of — where elephants fly and bears love hunny, where you never have to grow up and “it’s a small world” after all.
 Obviously, you have to do at least ONE classic Fantasyland attraction on your first trip (if not all of them), but we couldn’t seem to narrow it down to just one.
 So we picked two!

 The first is Dumbo the Flying Elephant.
 As an opening day attraction, riding Dumbo is basically a rite of passage.
 There’s something so perfectly magical about soaring the skies with the adorable elephant.
 In 2012, the re-imagined version of the classic opened, with “dueling Dumbos,” meaning there are two carousels, thus twice the ride capacity (read, “shorter” lines.)
-While FastPass+ is available, there is also the most unique queue of any Disney attraction at Dumbo.
+While this is available on Genie+, there is also the most unique queue of any Disney attraction at Dumbo.
 Upon entering the Big Top, you’ll be handed a pager.
 Parents can sit and enjoy some A/C, while kids run and play in a circus-themed playground.
 When your pager goes off, it’s your time to fly!

 The second of our recommended must-do’s in Fantasyland is Peter Pan’s Flight.
 Also an opening day attraction, Peter Pan is a classic that remains extremely popular with kids and kids-at-heart.
 Board a pirate ship and with a little touch of pixie dust, you’ll set sail over London and then it’s off to Neverl Land!
 Be on the lookout for all of your favorites — Tinker Bell, Peter, Wendy, and Captain Hook are all along for your adventure.